awwalker2002/awwalker2002/README.md

 - Hi, I’m Andrew Walker
-- I am currently a rising fourth-year Data Science Student at William and Mary.
+- I am currently a fourth-year Data Science Student at William and Mary.
 - You can reach me by email at: awwalker@wm.edu, or by phone at: 571-296-3709

 This is a repository to show some of the various Data Science and Computer Science related projects I have completed.

+<a href="https://github.com/awwalker2002/FantasyFootballAnalysis/tree/main" target="_blank">Fantasy Football Analysis</a>: Created a Streamlit application to provide tailored advice to users of the Sleeper fantasy football platform.

 <a href="https://awwalker2002.github.io/" target="_blank">Predicting the NBA Finals</a>: Analyzed NBA team statistics to predict the 2023 NBA finals.
 Created visualizations to convey my findings.